HubertWojcik10/mlops_project/reports/README.md

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**
 > **explain with your own words why these concepts matters in larger projects.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We used ... for linting and ... for formatting.
-We also used ... for typing and ... for documentation.
-These*
-> *concepts are important in larger projects because ... .
-For example, typing ...*
->
 > Answer: